Accessibility statement for Commonplace

 As questions are iterated and fully released, they will get checked to comply to accessibility requirements.
-Fo example for map based questions, we are planning on adding a search box to zoom and pin a pin based on location or road name or offer an alternative form to answer the questions without the reliance of using a map.
+Fo example for map based questions, we recommend to engagement partners to add a parallel 'Map alternative' tile where they can ask respondents to provide a written location / postcode / address to describe the place instead of dropping a pin.

 Some images do not have a text alternative, so people using a screen reader cannot access the information.
 This fails WCAG 2.1 success criterion 1.1.1 (non-text content).

 We plan to enforce any uploaded images to contain alternative text when we next revisit edit mode that organisations use to add and upload content onto their Commonplace websites.
 This is planned for Autumn 2023.

 Colour contrast when custom branding is applied may not meet contrast requirements.
 This fails WCAG 2.1 success criterion 1.4.3 Contrast (Minimum).